pipobscure/pipobscure/_posts/2014-03-19-master-ofthewicket-that-feeling-is-always-a.markdown

 ---
 layout: post
-title: "> That feeling is always a bummer! #Coffee"
+title: "That feeling is always a bummer! #Coffee"
 date: 2014-03-19 22:36:47 Z
 tags: []
 ---